wp-plugins/osm/readme.txt

 === OSM ===
-Tags: map, OpenStreetMap, geo
+Tags: map, OpenStreetMap, geo, KML, GPX
 Requires at least: 2.5.1
 Tested up to: 2.7.1
-Stable tag: 0.3
+Stable tag: 0.4

 Allows you to add OpenStreetMap maps with personal markers and routes.
 In addition geo meta data are added to posts and pages.

 == Description ==

-OSM is a plugin the focuses on OSM maps and geo data in your blog
+OSM is a plugin the focuses on OpenstreetMap and geo data in your blog

 * using shortcode to add OSM maps in your blog
 * visualize your marks in the map
-* visualize your route in the map
+* visualize your route in the map (KML and GPX format)
 * visualize all geo meta data in the map
 * use custom field to add geodata to your blog
 * geo data are written to html-meta tags